 At the time, Congress was considering whether commercial Web sites should be required to abide by FTC's four fair information practices.
 The incident sparked interest in whether federal Web sites should adhere to the same requirements.
 In the FY2001 Transportation Appropriations Act (P.L.
 106-346), Congress prohibited funds in the FY2001 Treasury-Postal Appropriations Act from being used to collect, review, or create aggregate lists that include PII about an individual's access to or use of a federal Web site or enter into agreements with third parties to do so, with exceptions.
 Similar language is in the FY2002 Treasury-Postal Appropriations Act (P.L.
 107-67).
 The FY2003 Treasury-Postal appropriations bills (sec.
 634 in both H.R.
-5120 and S. 2740) also contained similar language, though the bill did not clear the 107^{th} Congress.
+5120 and S. 2740) also contained similar language, though the bill did not clear the 107th Congress.

 Section 646 of the FY2001 Treasury-Postal Appropriations Act (P.L.
 106-554) required Inspectors General (IGs) to report to Congress on activities by those agencies or departments relating to their own collection of PII, or entering into agreements with third parties to obtain PII about use of Web sites.
-Senator Thompson released two reports in April and June 2001 based on the findings of agency IGs who discovered unauthorized persistent cookies and other violations of government privacy guidelines on several agency Web sites.
+Then-Senator Fred Thompson released two reports in April and June 2001 based on the findings of agency IGs who discovered unauthorized persistent cookies and other violations of government privacy guidelines on several agency Web sites.
 An April 2001 GAO report (GAO-01-424) concluded that most of the 65 sites it reviewed were following OMB's guidance.

-The 107th Congress passed the E-Government Act (H.R.
-2458/S. 803), which sets requirements on government agencies regarding how they assure the privacy of personal information in government information systems and establish guidelines for S. 803 was reported from the Senate privacy policies for federal Web sites.
-Governmental Affairs Committee on June 24, 2002 (S.Rept.
-107-174) and passed the Senate June 27.
-H.R.
-2458 was reported from the House Government Reform Committee on November 13, and passed the House and Senate that day.
-It was cleared for the White House November 15.
-The legislation requires federal Web sites to include a privacy notice that addresses what information is to be collected, why, its intended use, what notice or opportunities for consent are available to individuals regarding what is collected and how it is shared, how the information will be secured, and the rights of individuals under the 1974 Privacy Act and other relevant laws.
-It also requires the federal Web sites to translate their privacy policies into a standardized machine-readable format, enabling P3P to work (see above discussion of P3P), for example.
+The 107th Congress passed the E-Government Act (P.L.
+107-347), which sets requirements on government agencies regarding how they assure the privacy of personal information in government information systems and establish guidelines for privacy policies for federal Web sites.
+The law requires federal Web sites to include a privacy notice that addresses what information is to be collected, why, its intended use, what notice or opportunities for consent are available to individuals regarding what is collected and how it is shared, how the information will be secured, and the rights of individuals under the 1974 Privacy Act and other relevant laws.
+It also requires federal agencies to translate their Web site privacy policies into a standardized machine-readable format, enabling P3P to work (see above discussion of P3P), for example.